sarabsandhu/poc-application/README.md

 3. Application log will stored in same directory where application was started using terminal/command prompt.
 4. Application log will be at INFO level by default.
 5. Application log name will be solstice-poc-app.log by default.
-6. Contact table will be created by default on application startup and populated with sample data (provided at end).
+6. Contact table will be created by default on application startup using h2 database (http://www.h2database.com/html/main.html) and populated with sample data (provided at end).

 Schema/Sample Data Assumptions